 Reform says that plans of all sizes that cover benefits designated as Essential Health Benefits, including self-funded plans, must cover these benefits with no annual limits or lifetime maximums.

-For more information about Essential Health Benefits, please see our EHB Fact Sheet, Reform Today column and follow the evolution of EHBs through our News Alerts:
+For more information about Essential Health Benefits, please see our EHB Fact Sheet, Top 10 EHB by State, Reform Today column and follow the evolution of EHBs through our News Alerts:

 - EHB Final Rule, Calculators and FAQs on Preventive Care and Cost Sharing - 2/27/13